V1per177/HotLocation/angular-seed-master/README.md

-# angular-seed — the seed for AngularJS apps
+# Web App developed with AngularJS seed

 First of all, Thanks to AngularJS seed team!